-I’ve been reading Robert B. Parker’s Spenser Novels for a few years now.
+I’ve been reading Robert B. Parker’s Spenser Novels for a years now.
 I was reading a book a week at one point, but haven’t read one in a while.
 Until a week ago I started again.
 So I decided to put together a top 5 list of my favorite Spenser Novels.

 This is a newer version of the series.
-Robert Parker passed away some time ago.
+Sadly, Robert Parker passed away some time ago.
 But Ace Atkins has resumed the roll of Spenser Novels.
 Now I know what you’re thinking, new artist, probably no good.
 But believe me you can’t tell the difference.
 Ace does a fantastic job at continuing the Spenser saga but adding a little more of a modern spin.
 This one is a fantastic read.

-The iconic Boston PI Spenser returns in an outstanding new addition to the New York Times bestselling series from author Ace Atkins.
+Summary: The iconic Boston PI Spenser returns in an outstanding new addition to the New York Times bestselling series from author Ace Atkins.
 When 17-year-old Dillon Yates set up a prank twitter account for his vice principal, he never dreamed he could be brought up on criminal charges, but that’s exactly what happened.
 This is Blackburn, Massachusetts, where zero tolerance for minors is a way of life.
 But Dillon’s mother is suspicious of the hard time kids are doing for minor infractions, and hires Spenser to find the truth behind the draconian sentencing.

-2. Crimson Joy
+2. Robert B. Parker: Crimson Joy Review

-A serial killer is on the loose in Beantown and the cops can’t catch him.
+Summary: A serial killer is on the loose in Beantown and the cops can’t catch him.
 But when the killer leaves his red rose calling card for Spenser’s own Susan Silverman, he gets all the attention that Spenser and Hawk can give.

-3. Double Deuce
+3. Robert B. Parker: Double Deuce Review

 Description: Double Deuce is the 19th Spenser novel by Robert B. Parker.
 The story follows Boston-based PI Spenser as he and his friend Hawk butt heads against a street gang while attempting to unravel the murder of a teenage mother and her young daughter.

-4. Catskill Eagle
+4. Robert B. Parker: Catskill Eagle Review

 Tied for my top favorite novel.
 Fantastic story, a change of pace for the series.
 Instead of Spenser being hired by a stranger for a random case, this one hits home.
 Susan is no longer with Spenser, she’s with another man.
 She reaches out to Hawk for help, who reaches out to Spenser for help finding and rescuing Susan.